vincekurtz/vincekurtz.github.io/_projects/manipulation.md

 ---
 layout: page
-title: project 4
+title: Dextrous Manipulation
-description: another without an image
+description: How can we get robots to move stuff around?
 img:
 importance: 3
 category: fun